hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 # Therefore, there are no tests to write.

 # If there were functions/classes, tests would be written here.
-# Example (Illustrative, not based on provided code):
+# Example (IlluStartive, not based on provided code):

 # import tiny_troupe  # Replace with the actual module name